APA - The Engineered Wood Association has introduced the seventh article in its Builder Tips series of publications:

 What is roof sheathing?
 A roof system consists of several elements working together to protect the home.
 Roof sheathing (or decking) is one of those elements.
 In the U.S., roof sheathing is almost always composed of wood—usually OSB (oriented strand board) or plywood.
 OSB is lightweight, relatively inexpensive, and strong enough to resist bending or breaking should someone walk on the roof.
 Plywood is a bit more expensive, but is usually stronger and is often selected in cases where the roof covering is heavier, such as for slate, clay, or concrete tile roofs.

-Follow these five simple construction steps for roof sheathing
+Follow these 5 simple construction steps for roof sheathing

 Step 1: Check the nailing surface is level